CellProfiler/tutorials/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

 4) **Examine the output of the CorrectIlluminationApply module (optional)**

+Since microscope objectives don't typically have a completely uniform illumination pattern, applying an illumination correction function can help make segmentation better and measurements more even by compensating for this.
+Pay close attention to the top of the field of view to see the greatest effect.

 -  Enter test mode and hit ‘Step’ to run the CorrectIlluminationApply module.